kirillzabrodin/CV/README.md

 - I have been interested in code since 2009 when a teacher introduced me to BBC Basic.
 I have been coding ever since.
 - I am adept at self-learning and time management as I have had to complete the junior Russian education while studying in the UK.
-- Apart from working in groups in MUN I have also worked as part of a team in Fusion Asset Management.
-I thrive when I can bounce ideas between people within a working group and love doing so.

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC, DDD, SOLID
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, JavaScript, Python
-- RSpec, Jasmine
+- RSpec, Jasmine, unitest, Cypress, Capybara
+- Sinatra, Express, Rails,
+- Travic CI, Heroku
+- MongoDB, PostgreSQL

 #### Eton College (09/11 - 06/16)